Compensation and legal action

 • treat you fairly

-• no costs - there are no costs involved for you when progressing a complaint through our internal complaints system
+• There are no costs involved for you when progressing a complaint through our internal complaints system

-• next steps - if you remain dissatisfied once our internal complaints process has been completed, there are clear next steps you can take, such as contacting the Local, Independent Tenant Complaints Panel or contacting the Housing Ombudsman
+• If you remain dissatisfied once our internal complaints process has been completed, there are clear next steps you can take.
+You can contact the Local, Independent Tenant Complaints Panel, or contact the Housing Ombudsman